 Welding is a serious task and should not be taken lightly, especially regarding safety standards.
-Making sure your protective wear holds up to the necessary standards is a key component in addition to employing proper safety procedures.
+Making sure your protective wear holds up to the necessary safety standards is a critical component in addition to employing proper safety procedures.

-Welding equipment for eye and face safety includes helmets, shields and goggles that help protect welders from radiation, hot slag and sparks, intense light, irritation and chemical burns.
-Within the personal protective wear available in head/eye protection for welders, choosing the appropriate lens shade is a key consideration.
+Welding equipment for eye and face safety includes welding helmets, goggles, and leather gear that help protect welders from radiation, hot slag and sparks, intense light, irritation, and chemical burns.
+Within the personal protective wear available in head/eye protection for welders, choosing the appropriate lens shade is a crucial consideration.

 Lens Shade for Welders